Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 Smartphones can change the screen view to portrait or landscape based on how the user is holding their device.
 There are two different video camera orientation settings—device orientation and application orientation—with three different handling options.
 The three handling options are:

-* CAMERA_ORIENTATION_USES_NONE : Video orientation does not change when the user rotates their device.
+* CAMERA_ORIENTATION_USES_NONE :Local video orientation does not change when the user rotates their device.Only the displayed video changes towards the camera.After the video call establish if the camera is in a vertical(portrait) angle, the local video orientation will be in a vertical position, and if the camera is in a horizontal(landscape) angle, the local video orientation will be in a horizontal position and local video orientation will no longer change.

-* CAMERA_ORIENTATION_USES_DEVICE : Video orientation changes when the user rotates their device, even if the application interface orientation is not changed.
+* CAMERA_ORIENTATION_USES_DEVICE : Only Local video view orientation changes when the user rotates their device , remote video orientation doesn't change on the device used.

-* CAMERA_ORIENTATION_USES_STATUS_BAR : Video orientation changes according to the application interface orientation.
+* CAMERA_ORIENTATION_USES_STATUS_BAR : Local and Remote video views orientation change according to the application interface orientation.With this option,UIApplicationInterface will force video view orientation according to status bar position.

+**Note:** The default option is set to `CAMERA_ORIENTATION_USES_DEVICE:`.

-To change video orientation manually, call rotateCameraOrientationToPosition.
+To change local video view orientation manually, call rotateCameraOrientationToPosition.
 The following values are supported:

 * UIDeviceOrientationPortrait
 * UIDeviceOrientationPortraitUpsideDown
 * UIDeviceOrientationLandscapeLeft